 Guided walks are around the festival site in a small group.
 They last around 45minutes to 1hr and start at 10am, 11.15am, 12.30, 2pm and 3.15pm.
-Attending Harewood House, there the walks are led by Craig Worrall – find out more
+It’s no problem for walks to be pushchair or wheelchair friendly.

 Foraging… the search for wild food resources.

 Who said there’s no such thing as a free lunch?